DeeEmm/porsche-quad-gauge/README.md

 ![Gauge](Photos/24.jpg)

+I also purchased a generic VDO voltage gauge for the 4th position.
+(Part # 332.030.001C) This looks like it should be the correct style of guage,  but I will not know for sure until I dismantle it.

-Next job is to 3D print the gauge body and PCB mounting bracket and then populate the PCB with the gauges and male crimp terminals, Hopefully then I will be ready to test.
+Next job is to fix my Carvey CNC so that I can make the gauge face, then 3D print the gauge body and PCB mounting bracket and then finally populate the PCB with the gauges and male crimp terminals, Hopefully then I will be ready to test.

-NOTE: If you are interested in purchasing a board from me, drop me a DM
+NOTE: If you are interested in purchasing a board from me, drop me a DM.
+I won't ship until I've proven that the one I'm building works and I've finalised my code changes.
+This might be a while, but... 'first in best dressed' as the say round these parts.

+I will supply the PCB pre-loaded, so no need to own a programming device to flash the code.
+Happy to discuss providing a machined gauge face and case, although you might want to see what mine turn out like first lol.

 ## License